SocietyProtocol/Content-Library/Published/Brand/Glossary.md

     - The Timeline synchronizes the Society Protocol instance into one concrete state at each Timeslot.
     - Synonymous with *blocks* in a blockchain.
     - Include past Timeslot(s), current Timeslot, and future Timeslot(s).
+    - **Genesis Time**: The first Timeslot in a Society Protocol instance.
 - **Time Interval (TI):** The empty space between Timeslots (when nothing occurs in the protocol).
 - **Timestamp:** The cryptographic hash signature at each Timeslot.
 - **Timelapse:** An array that encompasses a series of Timeslots.
     - Starting from Timeslot(start) and ending at Timeslot(end).

+## State
+- **State** (uppercase): The tribe, kingdom, or nation bound together by their shared state.

 ## state
 - **state** (lowercase): Society's current condition or status—the collective memory and context that forms our shared reality.
     - **public state**: The public record, accessible to everyone, which the State propagates and uses to keep track of its current state.
     - **semi-private state**: The non-public shared context within subgroups, such as: families, friends, or organizations.
     - **private state**: An individual's current condition or status—the internal record unique to each person.
-- **State** (uppercase): The tribe, kingdom, or nation bound together by their shared state.
-- **state transition function (STF):** The STF explains the ruleset of how each synchronized state updates its state between time intervals.
 - **state sphere:** The hypersphere (4-dimensional sphere) contains the full state of the Society Protocol instance at any point in time.
     - Can alternatively be called the *state hypersphere* for a more formal representation.
 - **state slice:** taking a subset of the state (not encompassing the whole state).

-### Shared Reality
+- **state transition function (STF):** The STF explains the ruleset of how each synchronized state updates its state between time intervals.
 - **state that binds (STB):** Refers to  the state which binds our realities together and forms a shared reality (which is reached through a consensus).
 The STB phenomenon gravitationally pulls people together into a singular context, it has an energetic power and gravitational pull to it.
     - The gravitational pull and power of a STB (*expands)* and (*contracts)* based on the strength of the shared reality.
         - The Timeline is a “lifeline”.
 The Timeline grows (expands) and shrinks (contracts) in power based on the strength of the STB.